Drake

 Creates a Luenberger observer system using the steady-state Kalman filter observer gain.

-Assuming system has the (continuous-time) dynamics: dx/dt = f(x,u), and the output: y = g(x,u), then the resulting observer will have the form dx̂/dt = f(x̂,u) + L(y - g(x̂,u)), where x̂ is the estimated state and the gain matrix, L, is designed as a steady-state Kalman filter using a linearization of f(x,u) at context as described above.
+If system has continuous-time dynamics: ẋ = f(x,u), and the output: y = g(x,u), then the resulting observer will have the form dx̂/dt = f(x̂,u) + L(y − g(x̂,u)), where x̂ is the estimated state and the gain matrix, L, is designed as a steady-state Kalman filter using a linearization of f(x,u) at context as described above.

 Parameters